ProRTC/prortc_ios_samples/README.md

 ```objective-c
 PWMediaSessionEnableDataChannels(YES);
 ```
 <b>NOTE:</b> This line of code must be written before initiating call.
-Do not forget to disbale it, If not using, It'll save processing time.
+Do not forget to disable it, if not using, It'll save processing time.

 File transfer is a very important and little bit complex part of communication.
 In <b>ProRTC</b> we've focused on so many points to make this feature easy to integrate.

 Developers want to know everything:
 - When file sending process started.
 - How much data is sent or received.
-- When file receiving process finished. and much more
+- When file receiving process finished and much more.

 So we've provided functions and properties to handle this giant process.
 We're regularly working on this to make it more simpler but as of now lets see what we have: